rackerlabs/rackspace-how-to/content/cloud-servers/manually-enable-auto-updates-on-rhel-and-centos-public-cloud-servers.md

    If you are using `vim` to edit the configuration file, press **esc** and then enter **:wq** to save any changes.

-   After you have saved the file, a message displays stating that the file was properly written.
+   After you have saved the file, the following displays stating that the file was properly written:

        APT::Periodic::Update-Package_Lists "1";
        APT::Periodic::Download-Upgradable-Packages "1";